JetBrains/teamcity-documentation/topics/automatic-merge.md

 </td><td>

 A message for a merge commit.
-The default is set to `Merge branch '%teamcity.build.branch%'`.
+The default is set to `Merge branch '%\teamcity.build.branch%'`.
 Parameter references are supported here.

 </td>
 </tr><tr>